 Up to this point, all of the configuration options shown above involve the SSL OpenVPN encryption protocol.
 OpenVPN is the preferred method of connecting as it generates the best in network encryption and also includes additional configuration options unavailable with the other supported methods.

-For Windows devices, IKEv2, L2TP, and PPTP are also supported, even so, at first glance, and after spending some time searching for it on the site, it is not obvious how to configure these settings.
+For Windows VPN devices, IKEv2, L2TP, and PPTP are also supported, even so, at first glance, and after spending some time searching for it on the site, it is not obvious how to configure these settings.
 After further delving into the site’s knowledge base, configuration for these protocols is only supported using the Windows native VPN client.

 To be honest, the VPN client and all of the above-described procedures to get it working is a bit of a pain.
 Having experience with VPNs and understanding how they work, I was able to get through it relatively quickly, but I didn’t like it very much.
 For beginners and experienced users alike - considering the price - this VPN client is a bit of a joke.
 At least it is OpenVPN though.

 My Private Network provides VPN clients for Windows, Linux, and Apple desktops, as well as for iOS, Android, and Kindle devices, and DD-WRT routers.
-No mention of VPN browser extensions are made on the site, so I assume none are currently available.
+No mention of VPN browser extensions are made on the site, so I assume none are currently available./vpn-comparison/android-vpns/vpn-comparison/android-vpns

-The Android app has a rating of 3.8 on the Google Play store, is about 20 MB in size and was downloaded and installed quite easily.
+The Android VPN app has a rating of 3.8 on the Google Play store, is about 20 MB in size and was downloaded and installed quite easily.
 Once open, you are prompted to input your VPN credentials.

 Once your credentials are entered, tap Login.
 The next page presented shows your current location, IP address, and a big icon indicating you are currently disconnected.
 Even though the app is running, no VPN connections have yet been made.